-- NPDC, SDC, and STDC to provide urban kerbside collection services to separate and divert recyclable materials - NPDC, SDC and STDC to provide facilities at transfer stations to receive and separate recyclable materials - NPDC, SDC and STDC to utilise economic incentives and disincentives to encourage the diversion of recyclable waste away from landfills and cleanfills - TRC, NPDC, SDC and STDC to provide educational resources to assist promotion of recycling - NPDC, SDC and STDC, in consultation with the Medical Officer of Health, to undertake waste assessments to determine recyclable (and other) waste quantities being disposed of to landfills - TRC, NPDC, SDC and STDC to monitor recycling services within the region's commercial sector.
+- NPDC, SDC, and STDC to provide urban residential kerbside collection services to separate and divert recyclable materials. - NPDC, SDC and STDC to provide facilities at transfer stations to receive and separate recyclable materials. - NPDC, SDC and STDC to utilise economic incentives and disincentives to encourage the diversion of recyclable waste away from landfills and cleanfills. - TRC, NPDC, SDC and STDC to provide educational resources to assist with the promotion of recycling. - NPDC, SDC and STDC, in consultation with the Medical Officer of Health, to undertake waste assessments to determine recyclable (and other) waste quantities being disposed of to landfills. - TRC, NPDC and SDC to monitor recycling services within the region's commercial sector using bylaws, surveys and compliance monitoring of consents.